Open

 Directions

-From Burns, travel 2.8 miles northeast on US Highway 20 to the junction with US Highway 395.
-Turn left onto US Highway 395 and head north for 14.6 miles to Forest Road 2820.
-Turn right and continue 0.8 miles to Idlewild Campground Road.
-Turn right after the Sno-Park and follow Idlewild Road for 1 mile to the campground.
+From Burns, OR: Travel 2.8 miles northeast on US Highway 20 to the junction with US Highway 395.
+Turn left onto US Highway 395 and head north for approximately 14.6 miles to the junction with Forest Road 2820.
+Turn right and continue on Forest Road 2820 for 0.8 miles to Idlewild Campground Road.
+Turn right after the Sno-Park and follow Idlewild Road approximately 1 mile to the campground.

 Amenities